Liverpool F.C.: Colours and badge

 For much of Liverpool's history, its home colours have been all red.
 When the club was founded in 1892, blue and white quartered shirts were used until the club adopted the city's colour of red in 1896.
-The city's symbol of the liver bird was adopted as the club's badge (or crest, as it is sometimes known) in 1901, although it was not incorporated into the kit until 1955.
+The city's symbol of the liver bird is the club's badge (or crest, as it is sometimes known) having first appeared in a flag over Anfield in September 1892 two weeks after the club's first competitive match, and from the turn of the century it appeared on official club correspondence, the club's 1922 championship banner, club programmes, the players track-suit tops from the 1930s before it first appeared on the club's white away shirts at the 1950 FA Cup final, and was then incorporated in the red home shirt in 1955.
 Liverpool continued to wear red shirts and white shorts until 1964 when manager Bill Shankly decided to change to an all-red strip.
 Liverpool played in all red for the first time against Anderlecht, as Ian St John recalled in his autobiography: